ziadat69/BA/Nanonet Test/README.md

-# Traffic Engineering with Joint Link Weight and Segment Optimization &ndash; Source code for test bed evaluation
+# Multipath Routing with Link Weight and Segment Optimization ; Source code for test bed evaluation
 ## Overview

 The Test has been the basis for computational evaluations within the bachelor thesis '**- Multipath Routing with Link Weight